What Is Implied Authority in Business?

 How Does Implied Authority Relate to Agency?

 Implied authority is one type of authority under this principle of agency.
-The wearing of a name tag, as in the example above, gives someone implied authority to act as an agent of an employer or another business.
+The wearing of a name tag by an employee, as in the example above, gives someone implied authority to act as an agent of an employer or another business.

 The other type of authority is express authority (sometimes called actual authority), which is given expressly in a contract (oral or written).
 In the case of a real estate agent, for example, there is usually a written contract between the real estate person and the client, in which the client gives written authority for the agent to act on behalf of the client.
 Very often express authority is limited by the terms of the contract.